Interstate 610 (Louisiana): History

 The idea for I-610 goes back to around 1956, when a consultant firm proposed building a federal-aid highway along the current route next to an existing railroad.
 The proposed route would cut through City Park.
 During public hearings in 1958, there was much debate about the highway cutting through the park.

 The state purchased the right-of-way in City Park in 1966 and began construction of I-610 in 1971.
 In 1972, a lawsuit was filed, citing that the project violated a 1968 law forbidding the use of parkland as a route for highways unless there was no other alternative route and steps were taken to mitigate park damage.
 The state eventually prevailed, and I-610 was completed in the late 1970s.

+Future

+There are calls to remove I-10 from the Claiborne Expressway in New Orleans and rename I-610 to I-10.
+The entire length of the Pontchartrain Expressway would likely be renamed as I-910 or I-49.
+The movement to remove the expressway received backing from President Joe Biden in April 2021.
+However, in October 2022, the governments of Louisiana and New Orleans introduced a $94.7 million proposal to improve the Claiborne Expressway and the space beneath it as well remove four ramps in Tremé.
+They proposal asked for a $47 million grant for the project.
+The removal of expressway was estimated to cost over $4 billion and have a negative economic impact as well as increase traffic throughout the region.